Fiskell/BeBetterBooknotes/Books/Progression/Notes.md

 This was a sub bullet to the above point but I really love how it is stated.
 Performance oriented is a really interesting trait, not something I normally identify with most people.
 Although when I see people who have consistent success it is normally this excact trait.
 I would say that by reading this book and compiling notes that I am studying a performance oriented person already. =)

+> Four easy, perhaps life-changing types of experiments to run:
+> Track and Correlate
+> Blacklisting
+> Whitelisting
+> Timing experiments

+> Adherence rate is how often you actually do what you're going to try to do...
+Strongly consider adherence rate when you design an experiment.

+This is my number one rules while forming new habits.
+Although, I find that convincing others that this is such an important tool is very difficult.
+Others often let perfect be the enemy of good.

 Upstream Effects #4: Firebreaks and Rapid Repairs (655 - 855)

 Upstream Effects #5: Yesterday (856 - 954)